 - Get a short haircut and edge up.
 Coarse hair can wave at shorter lengths than straight or medium hair.
 Don't let the barber cut your hair too low.
 Tell him you still want it thick—you shouldn't be able to see your scalp.

 - Brush your hair for 1–2 minutes with a wave-brush.
 (Get a hard, medium, or soft brush depending on your hair texture.)

 - Use a good moisturizer on your hair.

-- Put a washcloth in running hot water, squeeze some water from the rag, and then place hot wash cloth on top of your hair and wipe down.
+- Put a washcloth in running hot water, squeeze some water from the rag, and then place the hot washcloth on top of your hair and wipe down.
 You can also wet a washcloth or towel and heat it up in the microwave to get it hot enough.

-- Repeat hot water process for the sides and back of hair also.
+- Repeat the hot water process for the sides and back of your hair as well.

 - You can also brush your hair right after shampooing and conditioning in the shower.
 This is when your hair is softest.
 Just add a moisturizer and skip the hot towel part.